-The above graph is a record of my weight loss over time after starting LCHF in the autumn of 2012.
+The above graph is a record of my weight loss over time after starting LIHF in the autumn of 2012.

 Points to note:

-- A-B: initial weight loss phase, strict LCHF including dairy products.
+- A-B: initial weight loss phase, strict LIHF including dairy products.

 - B-C: “plateau” phase, as above.